 As a full service Mortgage Banker, Fairway’s advantage comes from our ability to control the process.
 Utilizing in-house processing, underwriting and funding, we take the loan from start to finish in our offices with our people.
 Additionally, we provide adaptive and flexible loan options.

 Conventional loans are secured by government sponsored entities or GSEs such as Fannie Mae and Freddie Mac.
 Conventional loans can be made to purchase or refinance homes with first and second mortgages on single-family and up to four family homes.
-In general, Fannie Mae and Freddie Mac’s single family, first mortgage loan limit is $417,000 (amounts vary by county and are as high as $506,000).
+In general, the Fannie Mae and Freddie Mac’s single family, first mortgage loan limit as of 2019 is $484,350 (amounts vary by county and are $726,525 for King, Pierce and Snohomish).
 This limit is reviewed annually and, if needed, adjusted to reflect changes in the national average price for single-family homes.

 Loans larger than the limits set by Fannie Mae and Freddie Mac are called jumbo loans.
 Because jumbo loans are not funded by government-sponsored entities, they usually carry a higher interest rate and some additional underwriting requirements.
-If your purchase or refinance balance is above $417,000, a good strategy to lower your overall interest payments is to use a combination of a first and second mortgage.
+In most areas of the country, the 2019 conventional conforming loan limit is $484,350; however, the limit is $726,525 in higher cost areas.
+If your purchase or refinance balance is above this limit, a good strategy to lower your overall interest payments is to use a combination of a first and second mortgage.
 This type of loan structure is referred to as an 80/10/10, 80/15/5 or 80/20, depending on the relative size of the first mortgage, the second mortgage and the buyer’s equity in comparison to the total amount of indebtedness plus the borrower’s equity.
 Every situation is different, and we can help you evaluate if this option is right for you.

 The Department of Veterans Affairs (VA) guarantees loans offered by Fairway to help qualified veterans, reservists, and active-duty armed services members finance their homes.
 VA loans are suited for veterans with: